Danceroid: History

-Danceroid started in 2009 with Ikura, Kozue Aikawa and Minka Lee.
+Danceroid started in 2009 with Ikura, Kozue Aikawa, and Minka Lee.
 On December 29 of that year, they released their self-titled debut DVD.
 In 2010, after Minka left the group, Coco, Maam and Yuzuki won auditions to become new members.
 After Coco left the group in 2011, Danceroid continued to perform as a quartet.

 In 2012, Aikawa starred as the clumsy café maid Kozu Kozu in the Super Sentai parody series Unofficial Sentai Akibaranger.
 Ikura and the other members have also appeared in some episodes of the series.

 On June 3, 2012, Aikawa announced that she would leave Danceroid at the end of August, due to her physical condition making it hard to participate in Danceroid activities.
 Aikawa officially graduated from Danceroid at a live performance at Nicofarre in Roppongi, Tokyo, on September 1, 2012, broadcast online on Nico Nico Douga.

 With Aikawa's graduation, Ikura is the only remaining founding member still active in Danceroid.
 After Aikawa's graduation, 3rd generation auditions were held, which the current three members participated in.
-Fans voted for several days, Ikura, Maam, and Yuzuki were able to keep their places as members and on November 17, 2012 Motomiya Marie, Yakko, Manako, and Satsuki won auditions to become 3rd generation members.
+Fans voted for several days, while Ikura, Maam, and Yuzuki were able to keep their places as members and on November 17, 2012, Motomiya Marie, Satsuki, Yakko, and Manako won auditions to become 3rd generation members.
 They left Heartfull Entertainment and joined T-INFINITY ENTERTAINMENT and released "DANCEROID LIVE DVD～Girls Be Ambitious!～".

 On April 27, 2013, they released their first single "Dancing Day, Dancing Night" internationally on the iTunes Store.

-On July 26, 2014 they decided to disband.
+On July 26, 2014, they decided to disband.

-On October 24, 2014, Ikura, Yuzuki, Maam, Yakko and Manako started a new idol group called Q'ulle.
+On October 24, 2014, Ikura, Maam, Yuzuki, Yakko, and Manako started a new idol group called Q'ulle.
+They disbanded in June 2020.

 In 2018, Yuzuki joined forces with the melodic death metal band Blood Stain Child and created the supergroup Yuzukingdom.
 They have released 2 studio albums, 1 single, 1 EP and 5 music video's so far.

+As of 2021, Yakko and Manako are active as freelance dancers.